-Meeting future carbon budgets will require reducing domestic emissions by at least 3% per year, including car travel reductions of at least 5% beyond baseline trends.
+Meeting future carbon budgets will require reducing domestic emissions by at least 3 per cent per year, including car travel reductions of at least 5 per cent beyond baseline trends.

 An expert report 'A low carbon transport policy for the UK' by Keith Buchan of MTRU has set out the central role that transport plays in CO2 reduction.
 The messages are clear.